 - Any medical condition that prevents the normal passage of menstrual flow out of the body

 An estimated 30-50% of women with endometriosis experience difficulty getting pregnant, and in many cases the disorder is first diagnosed when women seek infertility treatment.

 Unfortunately, there is no known cure for endometriosis and managing the condition can be challenging.
-However, lifestyle changes, hormonal treatments and/or laparoscopic surgery may help relieve symptoms and improve your quality of life.
+However, endometriosis treatment can include a combination of lifestyle changes, hormonal treatments and/or laparoscopic surgery may help relieve symptoms and improve your quality of life.
 If you are experiencing any of the above symptoms or think you may be suffering from endometriosis, call GreenValley OB/GYN at (336) 378-1110 to schedule an appointment as soon as possible.
 An early diagnosis may improve your treatment results.